Marine initiatives planned for April 2024 – April 2026

 Potential impacts on Canadians, including businesses

-The proposed changes linked to regulatory gaps may positively impact many marine stakeholders.
+The proposed regulations linked to regulatory gaps may positively impact many marine stakeholders.
 These include benefits associated with increased transparency/usability of the Regulations, as well as potential costs.

 Regulatory cooperation efforts (domestic and international)

-The proposed changes would bring the Regulations in closer alignment with the International Ship and Port Facility Security Code.
+The proposed regulations would bring closer alignment with the International Ship and Port Facility Security Code.

 Consultations